 - 2 tbsp sugar

-- 1 cup of the roasted pumpkin puree you can substitute canned
+- 1 cup of the roasted pumpkin puree, you can substitute 1 cup of canned pumpkin

 - 1/3 cup plus 2 tbsp brown sugar